 - Related Entries

 In philosophy of law, as in feminist theory more generally, methods, presumptions, and approaches vary considerably.
-Radical, socialist and Marxist, relational, cultural, postmodern, dominance, difference, pragmatist, and liberal approaches to feminism are all represented in and provide differing insights to feminist legal philosophy.
-Moreover, feminist legal theory has developed over time, with concerns such as equality, dominance and difference, and diversity and globalization prevailing at different points (Chamallas 2003).
+Radical, socialist and Marxist, postcolonial, transnational, relational, cultural, postmodern, dominance, difference, pragmatist, liberal, and neoliberal approaches to feminism are all represented in and provide differing contributions to feminist legal philosophy.
+Moreover, feminist legal theory has developed over time, with concerns such as equality, liberty, dominance and difference, and diversity and globalization prevailing at different points (Chamallas 2003).

-Despite all the differences of focus, emphasis, or approach, certain common themes prevail.
-Common normative assumptions include that all human beings are of equal moral worth, and that beings of equal moral worth are entitled to equal treatment under the law, however this might be understood.
-Feminist philosophy of law also shares certain basic criticisms of traditional views of the nature of law, of patriarchal assumptions as reflected in law, and of the problems that women have in securing equal justice under law (Smith, 1993, ch.
+Despite all these differences of focus, emphasis, or approach, certain themes are common.
+Normative assumptions include the equal moral worth of all human beings (and perhaps of some non-human animals as well) and the entitlement of beings of such moral worth to equal treatment under the law, however this might be understood.
+Feminist philosophers of law also share certain basic criticisms of traditional views of the nature of law and legal reasoning, of patriarchal assumptions as reflected in law, and of the problems that women have in securing equal justice under law (Smith, 1993, ch.
 6).
-How legal systems fall short and what these systems might do to improve raise complex issues about the meaning of equal treatment under law and how it might be achieved.
+They are attuned to the ways that power in society is shaped by the shortcomings of various legal systems as well as to the complexities of improving these systems, including how to decide the meaning of equal treatment under law and how it might be achieved.
 For example, feminist philosophers of law may disagree about the extent to which law should attempt to prevent dominance within intimate relationships and is complicit in oppression if it does not.
-Difference and liberal feminists struggle with the meaning of equality under law and whether achieving equality might in some circumstances require different treatment.
+Neoliberal views emphasize liberty and consent; criticisms of neoliberalism include the practical difficulties of choice under circumstances of patriarchy or economic constraints.
+To take another example, difference feminists and liberal feminists struggle with the meaning of equality under law and whether achieving equality might in some circumstances require different treatment.

 Feminist critics point out that conceptualizing the rule of law in terms of coherence and consistency tends to reinforce and legitimate the status quo and existing power relationships (Scales 2006; MacKinnon 1989).
 Indeed, one primary purpose of law as traditionally understood is to promote stability and order by reinforcing adherence to predominant norms, representing them not only as the official values of a society, but even as universal, natural, and inevitable.
 Law is thus seen as setting the official standard of evaluation for what is normal and accepted—what is required, prohibited, protected, enabled, or permitted.
 It is accordingly represented as objective—for example, as compelled by precedent and not just a matter of opinion (see, e.g., MacKinnon 2006, 1989; Smith 2005, 1993; Rhode 1997; Minow 1991).
 Violations, wrongs, injustices, harms, or infractions are by definition deviations from law, and typically also deviations from the status quo.
 The status quo is the invisible default standard of law.
 From these observations, feminist philosophers of law have concluded that law makes systemic bias (as opposed to personal biases of particular individuals) invisible, normal, entrenched, and thus difficult to identify and to oppose (Minow 1991; Rhode 1989; MacKinnon 1989).
 Such systemic bias may be accepted not only by actors within the legal system such as judges but also by its victims as well as its beneficiaries.
-A primary task of feminist philosophy of law is conceptual revision to identify such bias wherever it occurs within the legal system (Bartlett 1990; MacKinnon 1989).
+Primary tasks of feminist philosophy of law are to identify such bias wherever it occurs within the legal system, through methodologies such as genealogical analysis, conceptual analysis, or normative critique (e.g., Bartlett 1990; MacKinnon 1989).

 A central task of feminist philosophy of law is articulating what equality requires against this background of patriarchy; however, feminists take differing approaches to this problem.
 For liberal feminists, a primary task is achieving the principle of procedural equality articulated by Aristotle that like cases should be treated alike and different cases differently in proportion to their differences.
 For other feminists, this focus on procedural justice raises the question of whether there are differences between men and women that the law may justifiably take into account.
 For many centuries men and women have been viewed as significantly different, and since they are different it has been thought appropriate and justified to treat them differently in law.
 Indeed, one of the reasons for the entrenchment of sexual inequality is precisely the observation that some differences between men and women are real: only women can become pregnant and bear children.
 Historically, feminists contend in a variety of ways, such differences were greatly exaggerated, as was their significance and the extent to which they could be attributed to biology rather than being socially constructed.